Demonic (album): Artwork

 The album cover art for Demonic was done by Dave McKean who also did the cover art for the prior Testament studio album, Low and would go on to do their next, The Gathering.
 In a 1999 interview while supporting the release of The Gathering, Peterson described how the image depicts a type of African exorcism where a wooden mask is made to represent the possessed victim.
 Nails are then driven into it cleansing the afflicted person of the evil spirit.

 McKean gets double duty from the cover's pentagram graphic using the style depiction from the Legacy (band) logo, the band name Testament released a 1985 demo under, as both a nod to longtime fans and as the spirit being driven forth.
 The center skull art without the pentagram enclosure can be seen on the album cover of Testament's first studio album, The Legacy.

 Re-release

-The album was reissued on January 8, 2018, under license from Burnt Offerings via label Prosthetic, featuring new cover artwork.
+In summer 2017, Nuclear Blast Records announced they would be rereleasing Demonic on November 17, 2017 (though this was later delayed to 2018) featuring new cover artwork.